Get my National Parks E-Guide

-Alaska restaurants and cruise ship dining are pretty casual and there’s no need to pack along your tuxedo or fancy dress.
+Alaska restaurants are pretty casual and there’s no need to pack along your tuxedo or fancy dress.
 In most restaurants, you can wear just about anything you would have worn on the trail that day (assuming it’s not dirty or wet!)
 Jeans and a button-up or polo shirt are plenty of fancies for an Alaskan dinner.
 We call it “casual dining.”

 We already discussed protection from rain, but what about the other elements?
 You’ll want to bring along a lightweight; brimmed hat (for sun and rain), sunscreen, as well as sunglasses with UV protection.
 On the flip side, it can also be very cold (especially when you’re on any kind of boat moving at a brisk pace), so we recommend packing a warm hat, gloves, and some sort of scarf or balaclava for face protection.

 Our Alaska Adventure tours are among our best-selling vacations and rightfully so!
 Alaska has earned its reputation as an adventurer’s paradise because it has everything a traveler looks for in a vacation destination: mountains, wildlife, ocean, a wide variety of activities, and friendly locals.